Thinking about hiking the Navajo Loop Trail in Bryce Canyon National Park? You’re in for one of the park’s most iconic and rewarding experiences.

 ⚠️ Check at the Visitor Center before heading out – sometimes the trail, or part of the trail, is closed due to a rockfall.

-⚠️ The NPS recommends hiking the loop in a counterclockwise direction, so you hike down Two Bridges and up Wall Street.
+⚠️ The NPS recommends hiking the loop in a counterclockwise direction, so you hike down Wall Street and up Two Bridges.
 However, if you combine it with the Queens Garden Trail, they recommend hiking that loop in a clockwise direction, so you get to enjoy the more expansive views in Queens Garden on the way down.
+You can then hike up either side of the Navajo Loop (if they’re both open).

 What You Need to Take/ Wear on The Bryce Navajo Loop Trail